Latest SAP FICO Interview Questions

 Answer:- In SAP FICO, Cost Center is an Organizational element that is defined to manage their cost.
 It is used as per the requirements.

 Suppose Cost Centers could be Canteen, Telephone, Power, Human Resource and Production, etc.

 Answer:- Born in sale means Discount on sale.

 Discounts are born in the sale.
 It means Profits are born when sales take place.

-30. What is a field status group, what does it control?
+30. What is a field status group, and what does it control?

-Answer:- Field Status Group: This is assigned for the GL account.
+Answer:- Field Status Group: This is assigned to the GL account.

 Using Field Status Group, one can define a field as suppressed, optional, or mandatory.

 According to the field status groups, respective fields that will be displayed are mandatory or suppressed when the postings are made to that GL account.